On the Farm: Sunbelt Ag Expo prepares to welcome the world for its 2022 farm show - NewsBreak

 ALBANY, GA – The Dougherty County Board of Commissioners will be holding a “Rediscover Radium Springs” Fall Festival for the community on Saturday, November 5, 2022, from 8 a.m. to 3 p.m.
 The purpose of the event is to reintroduce the community to the trail system and...

-ALBANY — As Hurricane Ian churned across Florida late last week, Deborah Angerami was packing up and moving from the state she had called home her entire adult life.
-It was nearly 4 a.m.
-Friday when she finally was able to settle into her new home in Albany and get some sleep.
-Even though she wasn’t officially scheduled to begin her job as Phoebe Putney Memorial Hospital’s Chief Executive Officer until Monday, she showed up Friday, ready to get to work.
+Phoebe is welcoming a new Chief Executive Officer, Deborah Angerami.
+As Hurricane Ian churned across Florida late last week, Deborah Angerami, was packing up and moving from the state she had called home her entire adult life.
+It was nearly 4:00 a.m.
+Friday when she finally was able to settle into her new home in Albany, says Phoebe officials.

 Major discount grocery store chain just opened another new location in Georgia